animeshtripathii/animeshtripathii/README.md

 ###

-<h3 align="left">👩‍💻  As an enthusiastic frontend developer pursuing my BTech degree in India, I’m deeply committed to diving into the diverse realms of technology.
+<h3 align="left">👩‍💻  As an enthusiastic problem solver pursuing my BTech degree in India, I’m deeply committed to diving into the diverse realms of technology.
 Here’s a quick snapshot of my skills and interest</h3>

 ###